daizyio/destruct-js/README.md

 You can conditionally parse parts of the buffer using some control statements that mirror standard JS.

-`if((r: any) => boolean, PayloadSpec)` - executes the specified `PayloadSpec` if the function evaluates to true.
+`if((r: any) => boolean, Spec)` - executes the specified `Spec` if the function evaluates to true.
 All state in the original spec (variables, position etc.) is passed to the new spec, and control and state is returned to the original spec once the new spec (and any specs executed within that) are completed.

-`switch((r: any) => string | number | boolean, {[k:string]: PayloadSpec})` - looks up the value returned from the function in a map, and executes the associated spec.
+`switch((r: any) => string | number | boolean, {[k:string]: Spec})` - looks up the value returned from the function in a map, and executes the associated spec.
 Note that the function may return any primitive, but it will be converted to a string, and the keys of the map *must* be strings.
 If the value returned from the function is not found in the map, the option with a key of `default` will be used.
 No error will be thrown if neither the value nor 'default' exist in the map.

-`loop(string, number | ((r:any) => number), PayloadSpec)` - repeats the specified PayloadSpec the given number of times, either a literal number or a function that returns a number.
+`loop(string, number | ((r:any) => number), Spec)` - repeats the specified Spec the given number of times, either a literal number or a function that returns a number.
 Specs are returned as a nested entry in the result under the given name.
 When writing, loops can also be used, and expects to find data in the same nested structure as would be produced when reading.

 For example

 ```
 // Reading
  const loopSpec =
-      new PayloadSpec()
+      new Spec()
-        .loop('level1', 2, new PayloadSpec()
+        .loop('level1', 2, new Spec()
           .field('l1Size', UInt8)
-          .loop('level2', (r) => r.l1Size, new PayloadSpec()
+          .loop('level2', (r) => r.l1Size, new Spec()
             .field('l2Value', UInt8))
         )

-    const readResult = loopSpec.exec(Buffer.from([0x02, 0xFF, 0xFE, 0x03, 0x10, 0x11, 0x12]));
+    const readResult = loopSpec.read(Buffer.from([0x02, 0xFF, 0xFE, 0x03, 0x10, 0x11, 0x12]));

     expect(readResult).toEqual({
       level1: [  // results from the loop are in a array with the specified key